-Net position is composed of unexpended appropriations and cumulative results of operations.
-Unexpended appropriations are funds appropriated by Congress to NLRB that remain available for expenditure.
-Cumulative results of operations represent the net differences between financing sources and expenses since NLRB's inception.
-The FY 2020 beginning unexpended appropriations of \$38,099,866 did not agree with the FY 2019 ending unexpended appropriations of \$38,099,936.
-In addition, the FY 2020 beginning cumulative results of operations of \$3,323,529 did not agree with the FY 2019 ending cumulative results of operations of \$3,323,599.
-This was due to a \$70 disbursement in transit from a canceled year that did not properly close in the accounting system at the end of FY 2019.
-NLRB did not correct the beginning balances, as NLRB deemed the \$70 difference as immaterial.
+The FY 2021 beginning unexpended appropriations of \$39,359,517 did not comport with the FY 2020 ending unexpended appropriations of \$39,359,424.
+In addition, the FY 2021 beginning cumulative results of operations of \$7,630,592 did not comport with the FY 2020 ending cumulative results of operations of \$7,630,499.
+This was due to a Treasury confirmation payment of \$93 processed on September 30, 2020 instead of October 1, 2020.
+The NLRB did not correct the beginning balances, as the NLRB deemed the \$93 difference as immaterial.

-Q. USE OF MANAGEMENT ESTIMATES
+P. USE OF MANAGEMENT ESTIMATES

 The preparation of financial statements in conformity with GAAP requires management to make estimates and assumptions, and exercise judgement that affects the reported amount of assets, liabilities, net position, and disclosure or contingent assets and liabilities as of the date of the financial statements, as well as reported amounts of financing sources, expenses, and obligations incurred during the reporting period.
-The assumptions made and estimates used by NLRB to prepare the financial statements are based upon the facts that exist when the financial statements are prepared, and on various other assumptions that are believed to be reasonable under the circumstances.
+The assumptions made and estimates used by the NLRB to prepare the financial statements are based upon the facts that exist when the financial statements are prepared and on various other assumptions that are believed to be reasonable under the circumstances.
 Changes in estimates are reflected in the period in which they become known.
 Actual results may differ from those estimates.
 The notes to the financial statements include information to assist the reader in understanding the effect of changes in assumptions on the related information.

-R. TAX STATUS
+Q. TAX STATUS

-The NLRB, as an independent Board of the Executive Branch is a federal agency, and is not subject to federal, state, or local income taxes, and accordingly, no provision for income tax is recorded.
+The NLRB, as an independent Board of the Executive Branch, is a federal agency, and is not subject to federal, state, or local income taxes, and accordingly, no provision for income tax is recorded.

-S. SUBSEQUENT EVENTS
+R. SUBSEQUENT EVENTS

-Subsequent events and transactions occurring after fiscal year-end through the date of the auditor's opinion have been evaluated for potential recognition or disclosure in the financial statements.
+Subsequent events and transactions occurring after fiscal year-end through the date of the auditor's opinion have been evaluated for potential recognition of disclosure in the financial statements.
 The date of the auditor's opinion also represents the date that the financial statements were available to be issued.